Choosing a photographer is more about budgets, it is about finding someone who is responsible and dedicated to their craft.

 Choosing the right person should add to your experience - after all it's not just about the photos.

 How much are you willing to pay for amazing memories?

+Growing up as a US military dependent ( 'army brats'), I always felt more at home in Europe.
+A proud father of two (my daughter is learning 6 languages and my son, he is just Awesome for being who he is.
 I smile a lot as I am one of the lucky ones who works at what they love.
 My love affair with photography began in high school and I have worked professionally as 'a professional photographer' all of my life.
-First shooting sports, then reportages around the world (I studied at the best PJ program in the United States) and later happily reincarnated as a portrait & wedding photographer.
-The short of it all: I simply love what I do.
-I know many people say that, but I really love creating images that will be treasured for a lifetime if not generations.
-My goal has always been to capture moments that inspire me, move my soul and yes in an artistic creative way.
+First shooting sports professionally as a very young Director of Photography at the University of Louisville Athletic Dept, then incredibly working as a reportage photographer shooting all around the world and later happily reincarnated as a portrait & wedding photographer.
+The short of it all: I simply love capturing real moments shared between people.
+Creating images that will be treasured for a lifetime if not generations is a wonderful and yes I still get nervous the night before each session or wedding.
+The truth is: my goal has always been to capture defining moments that inspire and move ones soul in an artistic creative way.

 Moments, what truly matters...